EfekTyndall/internship-notes/Projects/Automated Screwing/Confluence Documentation.md

 #### Algorithm

 1. **Initial Condition Check**: Evaluate conditions for scanning the workspace.
-2. **Pre-Condition Evaluation for RH Operation**:
+2. **Condition Check for Right-Hand (RH) Operation**:
     - If pre-conditions are met (RH is pre-positioned and not in process), initiate a left-hand (LH) turn and pause for 0.40 seconds.
 3. **Speed Configuration**: Default to a slow speed setting as a general limit.
 4. **Movement Adjustment Based on Scan**:
-    - **For Slow Movement**: If set for slow operation and no scan is active, deactivate LH turn and proceed to final positioning.
+    - If set for slow operation and no scan is active, deactivate LH turn and proceed to final positioning.
-    - **For Fast Movement**: If set for fast operation and no scan is active, deactivate LH turn, set to fast speed, and move to final positioning.
+    - If set for fast operation and no scan is active, deactivate LH turn, set to fast speed, and move to final positioning.
-5. **Scan In Progress**: If a scan is active and fast movement is set, loop back to re-evaluate movement conditions.
+    - If a scan is in progress, loop back to check movement conditions again.
-6. **Final Positioning**: Move to the central home position at full speed and stop the timer.
+5. **Final Positioning**: Move to the central home position at full speed and stop the timer.

 ### Notes: